sellorm/omgmeetings/README.md

 Many of us spend far too much time in meetings.

-What if there was a how to track how much each meeting is costing your business?
+What if there was a way to track how much each meeting is costing your business?

 Well now there is!